What is Cataract Surgery

-Once all of the cataract material has been removed.
-The lens capsule, which was opened at the beginning of the surgery.
-Is checked for stability.
+Once all the cataract material has been removed, the lens capsule, which was opened at the beginning of the surgery, is checked for stability.
 A folded intraocular lens (IOL) is specifically chosen by the surgeon.
-Which, is a lens to suit your individual needs and goals.
+Which is a lens to suit your individual needs and goals.
 The lens is then inserted through the original incision and maneuvered into the lens capsule and centered.
 The lens should remain inside your eye in this location without moving.
 Intraocular lenses cannot be felt or sensed by the patient.

-The surgery is complete once the lens is not only centered within the lens capsule.
-But also, when the instruments are removed.
-Under most normal circumstances stitches are not required to keep the incision sealed.
-Should the incision require a suture to be placed for proper sealing.
-It is generally removed within the first week following surgery.
+The surgery is complete once the lens is centered within the lens capsule.
+And when the instruments are removed.
+Under most normal circumstances, stitches are not required to keep the incision sealed.
+Should the incision require a suture to be placed for proper sealing, it is generally removed within the first week following surgery.

 Better Vision Within 24 Hours

 Recovery from surgery is generally very quick.
 Most patients achieve noticeably better vision within the first 24 hours of the procedure.
 Patients are generally asked to use different types of drops.
 These drops are to be used several times daily for the first few weeks after surgery.
 Patients should refrain from strenuous activity, such as lifting heavy objects.
 Generally anything over 10-15 pounds.
 Especially the first seven post-operative days.
 Patients should also refrain from rubbing their eyes during the first few weeks following surgery.

 Glasses will be prescribed three to four weeks after surgery, if required.
 To achieve the best possible vision, not only for close-up work, such as reading.
 But also for distance purposes.

 Cataract Surgery With a Monofocal Lens